FACT-Finder-Web-Components/magento2-module/README.md

 ![New Suggest Type](docs/assets/cms-suggest-type.png "FACT-Finder backend - new suggest type")

 It's also  required to configure the return data of newly created suggest type.
 It's recommended to set return data as it's shown on screen, however You can also choose more fields to be returned.
-You should add page url to returned data to allow users directly reaching them from suggest component.
+You should add page URL to returned data to allow users directly reaching them from suggest component.
 If You want to present also page images, it's also worth adding them to returned data

 ![Suggest Type Return Data](docs/assets/cms-type-return-data.png "FACT-Finder cms suggest return")

 Please note that each field needs to be correctly bind to html tag using access path same as in the FACT-Finder JSON object.
-The example below shows how to render page url
+The example below shows how to render page URL

     <a href="{{attributes.PageLink}}" data-redirect="{{attributes.PageLink}}"'

-### Using Single Channel
+#### Using Single Channel
 Using single channel is recommended way of integrate Your CMS with FACT-Finder, however it requires additional configuration in FACT-Finder backend.
 In order to prevent CMS pages appears in search results You need to mark CMS related columns as no searchable (CMS results are displayed only in suggest component).

 ![Columns searchability](docs/assets/columns-searchability.png "CMS related columns mark as no searchable")

-### Using Separate channel
+#### Using Separate channel
 This solution does not require You to make any changes to channel configuration regarding columns searchability, however  You need to create a new channel.
 You need also to add new suggest type in Your newly created channel, as it is described in section [New Suggest Type](#create-new-suggest-type).
 Also You need to set configuration option **Activate Enrichment feature** to value **Yes** in module configuration.